Entropy and life: Entropy of individual cells

+Organisms must maintain some optimal balance between $\Delta_r G_s$ and $Y_{X/S}$ to both avoid thermodynamic equilibrium ($\Delta_r G_s = 0$), at which biomass production would be theoretically maximized but metabolism would proceed at an infinitely slow rate, and the opposite limiting case at which growth is highly favorable ($\Delta_r G_s << 0$), but biomass yields are prohibitively low.
+This relationship is best described in general terms, and will vary widely from organism to organism.
+Because the terms corresponding to catabolic and anabolic contributions would be roughly balanced in the former scenario, this case represents the maximum amount of organized matter that can be produced in accordance with the 2nd law of thermodynamics for a very generalized metabolic system.

 Entropy and the origin of life

 The second law of thermodynamics applied to the origin of life is a far more complicated issue than the further development of life, since there is no "standard model" of how the first biological lifeforms emerged, only a number of competing hypotheses.
 The problem is discussed within the context of abiogenesis, implying gradual pre-Darwinian chemical evolution.
-In 1924, Alexander Oparin suggested that sufficient energy for generating early lifeforms from non-living molecules was provided in a "primordial soup".
-The Belgian scientist Ilya Prigogine was awarded with a Nobel Prize in 1977 for an analysis in this area, and one of his main contributions was the concept of dissipative system, which describes the thermodynamics of open systems in non-equilibrium states.
-A related topic is the probability that life would emerge, which has been discussed in several studies, for example by Russell Doolittle.